File Transfer Protocol

 The DOS prompt should be replaced with the FTP prompt.
 The FTP program is now running on the local system.
 A connection (or session) to a remote system has not been established.

 The help command or ? (question mark) may be executed without being attached to a remote system and will do a print (usually to the screen) of the FTP commands.
-The following is a typical result of the help command running on a PC with Windows.
+The following is an example of an FTP Command to display the FTP Help information.

-ftp> help
+ftp help

 Commands may be abbreviated.
 Commands are: